 1. Choose a Dominant Metal Finish

-- Start by selecting a primary metal finish to serve as the anchor for your design.
-This could be the finish used in your appliances or the most prominent feature, such as your faucet.
+Start with a primary metal finish as the anchor for your design—often the finish of your faucet or appliances.

-- Pro Tip: Use the dominant metal for approximately 60-70% of your finishes.
+💡 Pro Tip: Keep the dominant metal at 60-70% of your finishes.

 2. Stick to a Cohesive Kitchen Color Palette